ethnosdev/memorize_scripture/docs/docs/getting-started/getting-started.md

 ![empty collection](img/add-verse-3.png)
 </div>

 You can continue adding as many verses as you like.
-When you are finished press the back button twice to return to the home screen.
+When you're finished, press the back button twice to return to the home screen.

 :::tip
 You can use sites like [YouVersion](https://www.bible.com/) or [BibleGateway](https://www.biblegateway.com/) to look up verses so that you can copy and paste them into the app.
 On the other hand, entering them in by hand is good for your memory, too.